selfishprimate/gerillass-docs/content/docs/latest/remify.md

 {{< function type="Function" name="remify" >}}
 **Remify** function helps you to convert the `pixel` values to `rem`.
 {{< hint info >}}
-**Tip:** It's especially useful when you work with rem units and when you try to calculate how many rems that a pixel value you pass.
+**Tip:** It's especially useful when you work with rem units and having hard times to calculate how many rems that a pixel value you pass.
 {{< /hint >}}
 {{< /function >}}
 ## Arguments